 I very, very rarely purchase adult books since I don’t often reread them (and nowadays almost exclusively read on my Kindle app).
 But children’s books are my downfall.
-We currently own 68 children’s Christmas books (and probably over 500 other children’s books) – yeesh!
-We’ve read a million more from the library.
+We currently own nearly 75 children’s Christmas books and I still love finding new ones!

 I hope this list of Christmas picture books brings your family joy, as well!
 Do you have any must-read favorites not on this list?
 Do you do a Christmas book advent?
 I’d love to hear!

 The Best 25 Christmas Picture Books for Your Home

 This list isn’t in order, but this is maybe my #1 favorite Christmas picture book.
 Such a tender story.
 While it has religious overtones, the focus is on kindness, inclusion, and generosity of spirit.

 Well, that one may be my favorite right alongside this one.
 Another beautiful winner about how a simple act of service built feelings of love between a father and son.

 Told in the idiom of Liberians who have recently learned English, this gorgeous Christmas picture book beautifully translates the nativity story into song-like verse.
 Absolutely stunning.